{{flagHref}}

 Crystal Structures of Nickel Metal Hydride Battery Materials

-The crystal structure of materials in Nickel Metal Hydride batteries is significant.
-The atomic arrangement determines hydrogen storage and release efficiency.
-Many battery materials adopt an AB5 structure.
-In this configuration, the metal hydride comprises one rare earth or transition metal element and five additional metal atoms.
-This structure forms spaces for hydrogen atoms.
+The crystal structure of the materials in Nickel Metal Hydride batteries is significant.
+The arrangement of atoms affects the efficiency of hydrogen storage and release.
+Many Nickel Metal Hydride battery materials follow an AB5 structure.
+In this model, the metal hydride comprises one rare earth or transition metal element and five other metal atoms.
+This structure creates spaces for hydrogen atoms to reside.

 Further reading: All about Electric Vehicle Batteries